-Frog soup is a tasty and delicate dish, perfect to enjoy on cold winter evenings.
-Its origins go back to the old peasant cuisine, where frogs were a common and abundant food.
-Today it is considered a delicacy.
-The recipe uses frogs as the main ingredient, together with meat broth, peeled tomatoes, rustic bread, garlic, onion, chopped parsley, carrot, celery, olive oil, salt and pepper.
+Frog soup is a flavorful and delicate dish, perfect for savoring on cold winter evenings.
+Its origins date back to ancient peasant cuisine, where frogs were a common and abundant food source.
+Today, it is considered a delicacy.
+The recipe features frogs as the main ingredient, along with meat broth, peeled tomatoes, rustic bread, garlic, onion, chopped parsley, carrot, celery, olive oil, salt, and pepper.

 Remove the frog legs and set them aside

-Heat three tablespoons of oil in a pot with the onion sliced, the carrot in rounds, the celery in pieces and one whole clove of garlic, and sauté until lightly browned
+Heat three tablespoons of oil in a pot with sliced onion, sliced carrot, chopped celery, a whole clove of garlic, and sauté

-When they have taken color, add the frogs and mix well so they absorb the seasoning
+When they have taken on color, add the frogs and mix well to absorb the seasoning

-Add the chopped peeled tomatoes and the broth, season with salt and pepper, and cook until the frogs are almost falling apart
+Add the chopped peeled tomatoes, the broth, salt, and pepper, and let cook until the frogs are almost disintegrated

 Blend everything

-Pour the puree back into the pot, add the legs and cook for another quarter of an hour
+Pour the blended mixture back into the pot, add the legs, and cook for another fifteen minutes

 Frying Pan